caterpillarC15/pushscripts/README.md

 > Ship code faster with AI-powered git commands

 PushScripts supercharges your git workflow with AI.
 Stop writing commit messages manually - let AI analyze your changes and craft perfect, conventional commits while you focus on coding.
+The AI understands your code changes and generates meaningful, standardized commit messages that follow best practices.

 ## Features ✨